 Like his grandfather, who had objected to the parliamentary reform bill brought forward by William Gladstone and Lord Russell in 1866 as a measure ‘which nobody wanted’, Helmsley was reluctant to see further reforms to the electoral system.
 Early in his parliamentary career, he raised objections to women being allowed to sit as borough and county councillors, fearing that it ‘would be one of the first steps in the downward path to female suffrage’.
 He was also an opponent of the introduction of the payment of salaries to MPs in 1911.
 In an article on the subject, he argued that in order to equalise conditions between rich and poor candidates, it would be better to reduce the costs of elections, at which candidates were still obliged to pay the expenses of the returning officer in conducting the election and the poll.

 Given his equestrian interests, it was unsurprising that Helmsley began his war service with the cavalry, joining the Yorkshire hussars – a voluntary cavalry regiment in which he had been an officer since 1898 – at Ypres in 1914.
 When his grandfather died in January 1915, he returned home on leave, but was then commissioned to raise a ‘farmers’ battalion’ in the North of England.
 This new infantry unit, part of the King’s Royal Rifle Corps, trained in the grounds of his residence at Duncombe Park, before going to fight in France.
 Holding the rank of lieutenant-colonel, Feversham was killed while commanding the 21st battalion of the King’s Royal Rifle Corps at Flers.
-He had taken his deerhound to the trenches with him; it too was killed and was buried alongside him.
+He had taken his deerhound to the trenches with him; according to one unverified account, it too was killed and was buried alongside him.
 Originally buried in an isolated grave, Feversham’s remains were later relocated to the main A.I.F. burial ground at Flers.
 He was succeeded in the earldom by his young son, Charles William Slingsby Duncombe (1906-63).